Gaineyj0349/ExceptionBuddy/README.md

 # CrashBuddy
-This library implements custom excpeption handling.
+This library implements custom exception handling.
 Javadocs can be found at www.gainwisetech.com/javadocs/ExceptionBuddy

 Example app can be found at